Last updated on October 23, 2025

 Can You Kill an Equipped Creature with Reconfigure?

-You can kill an equipped creature with reconfigure the same way you could kill any normal piece of equipment.
+You can kill an equipped creature with reconfigure the same way you could kill any normal artifact or piece of equipment.
 If the equipment itself is destroyed then the reconfigure creature goes to the graveyard.

 Can You Reconfigure a Tapped Creature?